-The pharmaceutical industry expanded rapidly in the early 20th century as drugs were synthesised in the laboratory and manufactured in commercial quantities.
+The pharmaceutical industry expanded rapidly in the early 20th century as drugs were synthesised in laboratories and manufactured in commercial quantities.
 They were sold to the public by doctors and pharmacists in easy-to-swallow formulations such as tablets and capsules.
-This meant that pharmacists were less involved in the preparation of medicines.
+Pharmacists were now less involved in the preparation of medicines.

 The potency of these new medicines prompted governments to pass laws to control their sale and use.
 The Dangerous Drugs Act 1927 attempted to control potentially addictive medicines.
 The Poisons Act 1934 identified medicines which could be harmful (though were not addictive).
 Such medicines could only be sold by a pharmacist if a registered doctor prescribed them.

 Significant vitamins and hormones were identified by overseas researchers during this period.
 Insulin (used to treat diabetes) was first isolated in the early 1920s, and vitamins A, B, C and D were synthesised from the 1930s.
 Oestrogen was used to treat menopausal symptoms, such as hot flushes, from the 1930s.
 The important antibiotic prontosil was discovered in 1932 and used to treat people suffering from bacterial infections.
 This signalled the beginning of the ‘therapeutic revolution’ – the transformation that made medicines more effective.